-YUM's board of directors also considered the following potentially negative factors in evaluating the separation:
+YUM's board of directors also considered a number of potentially negative factors in evaluating the separation, including, among others, risks relating to the loss of benefits arising from YUM and the Company operating within a unified corporate structure.
+Such benefits may include sharing of general and administrative expenses and coordination of global best practices.
+Other potentially negative factors considered by YUM's board of directors included increased operating costs and one-time separation costs relating to the creation of a new public company.
+After considering the loss of benefits arising from YUM and the Company operating within a unified corporate structure, YUM's board of directors concluded that the potential benefits from separation outweighed these factors.

-- Risks related to the loss of certain benefits associated with unified corporate structure.
-Currently, YUM and the Company derive certain benefits from operating within a unified corporate structure.
-Such benefits may include sharing of general and administrative expenses, which will no longer occur following the separation, and the coordination of global best practices, which may be more limited following the separation. - One-time separation costs.
-The planning, evaluation, and implementation of the separation will result in significant costs, which are expected to amount to approximately \$60 million. - Increased operational costs.
-As a newly-formed public company, the Company will have increased operating costs.
 The primary items that are currently provided by YUM that will need to be duplicated by the Company subsequent to the separation relate to additional management and governance obligations associated with being an independent public company.
 Our current estimate of annual costs that will be incurred by the Company in connection with public company management and governance is approximately \$20 million.
-The Company has included corporate allocations in the Combined Statements of Income of \$12 million, \$11 million and \$12 million for 2015, 2014 and 2013, respectively. - Uncertain benefits.
-There is a risk of not realizing the anticipated benefits of the separation.
+The Company has included corporate allocations in the Combined Statements of Income of \$12 million, \$11 million and \$12 million for 2015, 2014 and 2013, respectively.